 Next, you’ll need to connect it to a network.
 Pick the name of your network from the list.
 You might need to scroll up to find your network.

 Tap your network name, and type your password.

 Tap the blue tick to connect.

 Log in to your Amazon account by entering your E-mail or Phone and Password.
 Then tap the blue tick.

 You’ll see a welcome screen asking you to confirm that it’s found the right account and that you agree to Amazon’s ‘Conditions of Use & Sale’.
 Tap the link if you want to read through them, then tap Yes, That’s Me.

 Your Echo Spot should find the correct time zone, confirm it by tapping the blue arrow.

-That’s your Echo Spot set up and ready to go, and you’ll see a short video showing you what Alexa can do.
+Your Spot will download and install any available updates and when it’s finished, you’ll see a short video showing you some of the things Alexa can do.